 A BIG home-made linear

 In the 70ies I was much more committed to DXing and contesting than today, and having a big linear was a must at that time.
-After building some amplifiers with EIMAC 4CX3000A and 4CX5000A, in 1981 I decided to build one using a single grid-driven 4CX10000D / 8171, which was intended for a contest station.
+After building some amplifiers with EIMAC 4CX3000A and 4CX5000A, in 1981 I decided to build one using a single grid-driven 4CX10000D / 8171, which was intended for a big contest station well known at those times (not at my home QTH, hi!).
 After so many years, I hope that God has forgiven me for not having strictly observed our power limits, and I then feel myself free to tell the story to those who may be interested in it.

 All began at an hamfest many years ago, when I found several 4CX10000D / 8171 NOS tubes, still in their original vacuum-sealed packaging.
 The label on the box indicated that those tubes had come from an US Air Force Base in Thule, Greenland.
 Price was fairly good and I bought several of them.

 The second step was to find the tube socket, a potentially very expensive item.
 A surplus store in Roma happened to have, who knows how, several new SK-300 EIMAC sockets on sale at reasonable price, so I bought them.
 At that point, I had already got a clear vision of how the new linear amplifier should look like.
 And it eventually became a reality.

 The linear was powered by two single-phase 7-kW 230 VAC.
 As a matter of fact with SSB or CW the average power consumption is no more than 50% of the key-down value; furthermore alternating transmission and reception periods further decreases the medium-term average.